-Dave Kirby (1939-2004) was one of Nashville's most sought-after session guitarists in the 1960s and '70s, playing on countless albums, from Top Ten hits to the indie-est of indies.
+Texas native Dave Kirby (1939-2004) became one of Nashville's most sought-after session guitarists in the 1960s and '70s, playing on countless albums, from Top Ten hits to the indie-est of indies.
 Kirby also wrote several extraordinarily successful songs, most notably "Is Anybody Going To San Antone," one of the most widely covered songs of the 'Seventies, and "There Ain’t No Good Chain Gang," which was a hit for Johnny Cash and Waylon Jennings.
-Born in Texas, Kirby was a prolific session player though he had only modest success as a solo artist, releasing a handful of singles and only one full album during his lifetime.
+Kirby was a prolific session player though he had only modest success as a solo artist, releasing a handful of singles and only one full album during his lifetime.
 He married singer Leona Williams in 1985, and died in 2004, after a struggle with pancreatic cancer.
 Here's a quick look at his work...

 Dave Kirby "Singer, Picker, Writer" (Dot Records, 1973) (LP)